evscoder/starter-boilerplate/README.md

 ---
 **NOTE**

-This version supports the ESM packages, if you don't need esm support then <a href="https://github.com/evsgodev/starter-boilerplate/tree/v1">use this version</a> .
+This version updated supports the ESM packages, if you don't need esm support then <a href="https://github.com/evsgodev/starter-boilerplate/tree/v1">use this version</a> .

 ---